Yuqing is in the office on Tues/Wed/Thurs. Please contact us to schedule an appointment!

 Acupuncture Return Office Visit: $100* ($80)

-*20% discount applied to acupuncture fee for payments made in full at time of service (i.e. the initial visit is $95 and return visits are $75 with the discount applied).
+*20% discount applied to acupuncture fee for payments made in full at time of service (i.e. the initial visit is $100 and return visits are $80 with the discount applied).
+Seniors or folks on a fixed-income, please ask about special discounts or financial arrangements.

 How should I prepare for my appointment?